get-set-fetch/scraper/README.md

 }
 const storage = new KnexStorage(conn);
 ```
-See Knex.js documentation on full configurations for supported sqlite, mysql, postgresql.
+See [Storage](#storage) on full configurations for supported sqlite, mysql, postgresql.

 ## Init browser client
 ```js